ToonCra123/Mykull-Additions/README.md

-Added Some Textures From Thermal Expansion, where they are under the https://creativecommons.org/licenses/by-nc-sa/4.0/ license.
-Don't judge me they look nice.
+Some art is credited to TeamCoFH, under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0), a summary of which can be found at: https://creativecommons.org/licenses/by-nc-sa/4.0/